 Company manager Pieter D’Hooghe

-Co-production Impulstanz (Vienna), Perpodium, Le Quartz (Brest), The Shakespeare Festival (Gdansk), CC Brugge, Teatro Español y Naves del Español en Matadero (Madrid), Teatro Central (Sevilla)
+Co-production Impulstanz (Vienna), Perpodium, Le Quartz (Brest), Gdańsk Shakespeare Theatre, CC Brugge, Teatro Español y Naves del Español en Matadero (Madrid), Teatro Central (Sevilla)

 With the support of the Flemish government and Tax Shelter of the Belgian Federal Government through Cronos Invest